CodeCarrots-Jan-Feb-2015/MedicalCrowdsourcing/testingMarkdown.md

 <h4> 6 week project with Geek Girls Carrots<h4>

 <h3> GENERAL IDEA OF "I BROKE MY TOE" <h3>
-  1	I broke my toe.
+*  1	I broke my toe.
-  2	I live in a specific ZipCode.
+*  2	I live in a specific ZipCode.
-  3	I want estimated cost for the procedure depending on where I decide to go.
+*  3	I want estimated cost for the procedure depending on where I decide to go.

-## GENERAL IDEA

----
-####
-+ I broke my toe.
-+ I live in a specific ZipCode.
-+ I want estimated cost for the procedure depending on where I decide to go.

 <h4> HOW DO I GET THAT INFORMATION?</h4>